How To Be a Good Second Shooter

 1. Putting your name forward

-If you’re lucky or if you’ve developed a relationship with a photographer you might be approached directly to shoot for them.
-But most second shooter jobs are posted in Facebook groups.
-Follow the photographer’s instructions.
+If you’ve developed a friendship or professional relationship with another photographer you might be approached directly to shoot for them.
+These days I have a core group of photographers to call upon when I need a second photographer.
+But many second shooter jobs are posted in Facebook groups.
+If you see a post advertising a second shooter role and you fancy putting your name forward please do follow the photographer’s instructions.
 If they ask you to put your links down just do that.
 Do not start private messaging them in the hope it’ll give you the edge.
 It won’t.
 It’s just flipping annoying and a tad desperate.

 2. Be honest about your experience levels.

 I will occasionally have second shooters with me who aren’t that experienced at weddings but I want to know that in advance.
 I’ve heard horror stories of inexperienced second shooters bigging up their experience and then fluffing the wedding on the day.
-That is not fair on the primary or the couple who you are shooting for.
-It also won’t win you any friends in the wedding industry.
+That is completely unfair on the primary shooter and the couple who you are shooting for.
+I’ll say it again – this is someone else’s business and reputation.
+You also won’t win you any friends in the wedding industry.
 And guess what – we talk!
 If you’re not experienced enough to be taking on paid second shooting roles then put yourself forward for free for assisting roles.

 3. Look at the photographer’s work